Canon T5i vs Leica T

 Body comparison: Canon T5i vs Leica T

 The physical size and weight of the Canon T5i and the Leica T are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T5i – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica T is considerably smaller (30 percent) than the Canon T5i.
 Moreover, the T Typ 701 is markedly lighter (34 percent) than the T5i.
 In this context, it is worth noting that neither the T5i nor the T Typ 701 are weather-sealed.